MicrosoftDocs/sql-docs/docs/reporting-services/url-access-parameter-reference.md

     https://myspsite/subsite/_vti_bin/reportserver?https://myspsite/subsite/Sales&rc:Toolbar=false&rc:FindString=Mountain-400
     ```

 - **StartFind**: Specifies the last section to search.
-The default value of this parameter is the last page of the report.
+The default value is the last page of the report.

      For an example in native mode that searches for the first occurrence of the text "Mountain-400" in the Product Catalog sample report starting with page 1 and ending with page 5: